Hannibal96/ImageCaptionProject/README.md

 ### Evaluation Metric
 By far the most popular metric for evaluating generated sentences is the [***Blue score***](https://www.aclweb.org/anthology/P02-1040.pdf)
-Which uses the reference captions to evaluate the generated caption.
+Which uses the 5 reference captions provided in the dataset to evaluate the generated caption.

+## Usage
+- Download the dataset as described above
+- The dataset contains few folders:
+    - Flicker8k_Dataset  folder contains all the images
+    - Flickr8k_text folder which contains different multiple folders:
+        - We will use only the **Flickr8k.token.txt** which contains the raw captions per image
+        - You can use the lemmatized version of the above captions (Flickr8k.lemma.txt)

+- save ...